 Getting your a microphone off of your camera or phone is one of the best ways to improve sound quality for video.
-The majority of cameras and smartphones mostly come equipped with microphone input jacks that accept 3.5mm mini plugs.
+The majority of cameras and some smartphones come equipped with microphone input jacks that accept 3.5mm mini plugs.
 As we discussed on recording into an iPhone/iPad without an interface, you’ll need an Apple 3.5mm Lightning Audio Adapter for newer iPhones/iPads along with a mic/headphone splitter.

 Mic Level vs. Line Level